SpecFlowOSS/SpecFlow/docs/Installation/Configuration.md

 ### SpecFlow 3

-Yu can only configure your unit provider by adding the corresponding packages to your project.
+You can only configure your unit provider by adding the corresponding packages to your project.
 You will therefore need to add **one** of the following NuGet packages to your project to configure the unit test provider:

-- SpecRun.SpecFlow-3.3.0
+- SpecRun.SpecFlow
 - SpecFlow.xUnit
 - SpecFlow.MsTest
 - SpecFlow.NUnit